The Mystery of the Green Boots on Mount Everest

 Should Green Boots Stay on Everest Forever?

-The high-altitude rescue and removal of bodies require extraordinary effort, often costing thousands of dollars and risking additional lives.
+The high-altitude rescue and removal of bodies requires extraordinary effort, often costing thousands of dollars and risking additional lives.
 For this reason, many climbers remain on Everest, their bodies becoming part of the mountain itself.

-Why is it Difficult to Retrieve Bodies from Everest?
+Why Is It Difficult to Retrieve Bodies from Everest?

 Retrieving a dead body from the death zones of Everest is extremely risky due to the high altitude and lack of oxygen.
-In addition, the costs for retrieval of the corpses range from $30,000 to $70,000.
+In addition, the costs for the retrieval of the corpses range from $30,000 to $70,000.
 Ice, crevasses, and weather conditions make body recovery nearly impossible.

 The green boots are one of the most well-known yet haunting features of Everest’s infamous “Death Zone.”